 Most work is performed outdoors.
 The weather conditions can vary from hot days to cool nights, thunderstorms, high winds, and rain.
 The environments may include high humidity and hot temperatures.
 Cell phone coverage is spotty to non-existent.
 Contact with the mainland is through radios for park use only.

 Campground Host volunteers typically start around mid-June until after Labor Day.
-Volunteers that are chosen for the position are expected to be on the island throughout their schedule unless other arrangements have been with the supervisor.
+Volunteers that are chosen for the position are expected to be on the island throughout their schedule unless other arrangements have been made with the supervisor.
 Regular scheduled hours are 8:00 am – 4:30 pm but can vary if there are any emergencies or other issues.
-A minimum of a 3 week commitment of daily 8 hour work days is expected.
+A minimum of a 2-3 week commitment (depending on location) of daily 8 hour work days is expected.
 Background checks including fingerprinting may be done if a volunteer is selected.

 Volunteers will not be reimbursed for expenses.